 THE ELI PROJECT

-The Exploring Leadership Internship (ELI) Project was a pilot initiative of the Minnesota Annual Conference's Board of Ordained Ministry in 2015 to identify, encourage, and support young adults who are exploring a call to ordained ministry.
-The program has since continued, and applications are now being accepted for the fifth round of interns.
+The Exploring Leadership Internship (ELI) Project began as a pilot initiative of the Minnesota Annual Conference's Board of Ordained Ministry in 2015 to identify, encourage, and support young adults who are exploring a call to ordained ministry.
+The program has since continued, and in 2019 applications were accepted for the fifth round of interns.

 Through the Exploring Leadership Internship program, or “The ELI Project,” up to 12 young adults are selected to participate in a learning experience each summer.
 After gathering for an orientation, which will include a seminary visit, leadership assessments, and an opportunity to learn about The United Methodist Church, each intern will be placed at a host church for 10 weeks.
 Over that period, the host congregation will invite the intern to gain hands-on experience by preaching and/or lead a Bible study or devotional, planning worship, becoming involved in a social justice or community outreach ministry, observing leadership development/discipleship ministry at the host site, and providing pastoral care.
 By being involved in a wide variety of ministerial contexts, the intern will have a taste-and-see experience of what it really means to be a pastor at a local church.